Sayalisdeshmukh/DATA-ANALYST-PORTFOLIO/PYTHON/README.md

 Filling missing values in categorical columns (like Order Zipcode) with the mode.
 Filling missing values in numerical columns (like Days for Shipping) with the median value.
 Creating a new feature, Shipping Delay, by calculating the difference between the actual shipping time and scheduled shipping time.
-Statistical Analysis
-Chi-Square Test: Used to determine the association between category and late delivery risk.
-ANOVA Test: Used to check whether there is a significant difference in shipping times across categories.
-Predictive Modeling
-Logistic Regression: Used to predict whether a delivery will be late based on several input features.
-The model's performance is evaluated using precision, recall, and F1-score.
-Ridge and Lasso Regression: These are used to predict the continuous variable Shipping Delay, with evaluation based on RMSE (Root Mean Squared Error).
-Clustering and PCA
-KMeans Clustering: Used to segment customers based on sales and benefit per order.
-PCA: Reduces the dimensionality of the dataset and provides a clear visualization of customer clusters in 2D space.
-Forecasting with ARIMA
-The ARIMA model is used to predict future sales per customer, with results showing the trend and seasonal patterns in customer purchasing behavior.

 ## Results and Insights
 Shipping Delay was found to be the most important factor in predicting late deliveries.
 Strategies should focus on minimizing shipping delays.